microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 This property will automatically default to `TargetName` or `Name` properties of the object if they exist.
 - `TargetType` - The type of the object currently being processed on the pipeline.
 This property will automatically bind to `PSObject.TypeNames[0]` by default.
+- `Source` - A collection of sources for the object currently being processed on the pipeline.

 The following properties are available for read/ write access: